 511 – Rug Hooking

-Linda Harwood comes from a large working cattle and sheep farm in Michigan and has raised sheep most of her life.
-She is self-taught in the art of rug hooking.
-She has been hooking since the early 80s and teaching since the early 90s.
-Some of her inspiration is drawn from the Old-World animal paintings and country background.
-She loves working with color and starts with either recycled or new wool which she then over dyes.
-Linda has had her work published, and also has appeared on television.
-You can view some of her work at www.harwoodhookedonewe.com
+Linda came from a large working farm in Michigan and has raised sheep all her life.
+She is self-taught in the art of rug hooking since the early 80s.
+Some of her inspiration is drawn from old world animal paintings and her country background.
+She loves working with color and uses either recycled or new wool material, which she then over-dyes.
+Linda has had her work published and has appeared on television.
+You can view some of her work at www.hookedonewe.com.

 Justine Heinrichs – Cedarburg, WI